raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture12.png)

 1. The first thing that happens in `starting` is a switch to the first costume.
 This broadcast block should then contain a `repeat until` block.
 You can make the code inside it run until the game begins.
-You'll know the game has begun, because `progress` will increase above `1`.
+You'll know the game has begun because `progress` will increase above `1`.
 Use a `>` operator from **Operators** to help you build the script below.

     ![capture](images/capture13.png)